marcelinomalmeidan/astrobee_mapper/README.md

 The Octomapper publishes ROS visualization_markers, which can be used for human visual inspection of the map using RVIZ.
 It should be mentioned that these visualization_markers are only published if there is a subscriber to it.
-Hence, if nobody requests to see this in RVIZ, this won't be published.
+Hence, if nobody requests to see them in RVIZ, it won't be published.
 The importance of this is to avoid high-bandwidth information being sent across the network.
 Map visualization can be seen through the topics:

 * `mapper/obstacle_markers` - Visualization of the occupied voxels in the non-inflated map.